Clydach, Monmouthshire: Local walks

 There is a picnic site and caravan park alongside the River Clydach, easily reached from the A465 Heads of the Valleys road.
 The ironworks are some 300 metres away, across the river.
-The ironworks were built during the late 18th century and are a Scheduled Ancient Monument.
+The ironworks were built during the late 18th century and are a scheduled monument.
 There are also limeworks.

 The area is within the Brecon Beacons National Park close to the Blaenavon Industrial Landscape, a World Heritage Site, and not far from Big Pit National Coal Museum.
 Clydach Gorge or Cwm Clydach has been designated a SSSI.